haizlin/fe-interview/README-en.md

 ![origin picture](https://github.com/haizlin/fe-interview/raw/master/resource/images/begin.jpg)

 ## Exchange
-Welcome to discuss, if you think it is helpful for your study, please order [**Star**](https://github.com/haizlin/fe-interview), and welcome to join the **"front-end interview daily 3 + 1"** Wechat group (sweep personal micro-signal invitation group) to communicate with each other.
+Welcome to discuss, if you feel that it is helpful to your study, please click [**Star**](https://github.com/haizlin/fe-interview), and Welcome to the Wechat Sweeping Pay attention to the front-end sword to understand the WeChat Official Account, and join the "front-end learning 3 + 1" Wechat group to communicate with each other (click on the menu of the public number: group communication).

 ![wechat qrcode_public](https://github.com/haizlin/fe-interview/raw/master/resource/images/qrcode_public.jpg)